 'There is a subtle relationship between the specification of a system and the modelling of a system.
 An executable specification, for example, is also a model of an implementation.
 The difference is in emphasis.
 A specification describes the functionality of a system, and may also describe one or more implementations.
 A model of a system describes the functionality.
 In a specification it is important to avoid over-specifying the design, to leave implementation options open.
 In a model, often the key criteria are precision, simplicity and efficient simulation.
-A model should be the most abstract model that represents the details being tested.'[5].
+A model should be the most abstract model that represents the details being tested.'[6].
+[Guus: what to do with the paragraph?]

 Specification is closer to the problem level, at a higher level of abstraction, and uses one or more models of computation.
 A specification undergoes a synthesis process (which may be partly manual) that generates a model of an implementation.
 That model itself may contain multiple models of computation.

-The outcome of the modelling process is the internal design representation (IDR).
-There is a trade-off between scalability and expressiveness in this IDR[42].
-In Chapter 5 we'll go deeper into the modelling process.
+The outcome of the modelling process is the Internal Design Representation (IDR).
+There is a trade-off between scalability and expressiveness in this IDR[46].